guillaume-rygn/animation.style/README.md

 ## Contributing

 Everyone can be contributing.
-Please make a pull request and show the contributing in a [pen](https://codepen.io).
+Please refer to the [contribution](CONTRIBUTING.md) file procedure to contribute.